therohk/hiberium/README.md

 Follow these steps to render the sample project and bring up the application server.

-To change the concept and attributes in the sample definition refer to the [schema](SCHEMA.md) document.
+To change the concepts and attributes in the sample definition refer to the [schema](SCHEMA.md) document.

 1. Download this repository and open with Intellij